 Now that we’ve covered the top crypto myths, you might be thinking, “I’d really love to start investing in cryptocurrencies, but I’ve heard crypto taxes are a nightmare.”
 Or maybe you’re already investing in crypto for your future but would like a more tax-efficient way to do so.

-With a CryptoIRA at Alto, you can buy and sell more than 135 coins and tokens tax-free or tax-deferred, depending on the type of IRA account you set up.
+With a CryptoIRA at Alto, you can buy and sell up to 200+ coins and tokens tax-free or tax-deferred, depending on the type of IRA account you set up.
 (Assuming, of course, that you wait until you’re eligible to take distributions.)

 What’s more, unlike many other crypto IRAs, you don’t need a lot of money to get started with Alto CryptoIRA.
 At Alto, our mission is to make investing in alternative assets-like crypto, real estate, securitized art, fine wines, startups, farmland, and more-something everyone has access to.
 That’s why we offer low, $10 investment minimums and no monthly account fees.